KeeJin/NaViz/docs/design-doc.md

 TODO: draw.io diagram here

 ## Project Phases

+### Phase 0
+This phase will attempt to visualise a point cloud map at an origin

 ### Phase 1
 This phase will target the following basic functionality:
 - Barebones UI